michalkahle/czech-coder-xkb/README.md

 Very similar layout is [available for macOS](http://blog.destil.cz/2012/10/ceska-programatorska-klavesnice-pro-mac.html).

+### Alternative Installation

+If you are interesting only in `coder` layout you can skip this section.
+If you are curious about `coder_foreigner` and do not want to apply patches to your system as root, you can choose user specific configuration by putting files from `.config/xkb` to any of [allowed user locations](https://xkbcommon.org/doc/current/group__include-path.html):

+* The path `$XDG_CONFIG_HOME/xkb`, with the usual `XDG_CONFIG_HOME` fallback to `$HOME/.config/` if unset.
+* The path `$HOME/.xkb`, where `$HOME` is the value of the environment variable `HOME`.
+* The `XKB_CONFIG_EXTRA_PATH` environment variable, if defined, otherwise the system configuration directory, defined at library configuration time (usually `/etc/xkb`).
+* The `XKB_CONFIG_ROOT` environment variable, if defined, otherwise the system XKB root, defined at library configuration time.

+So basically you can copy `.config/` directory from repository to your home and it should be able to choose `cd(coder_foreigner)` layout.
+But because it still an `extra` layout you may need to use magic from above.

 #### Wayland

 In wayland, input and output configuration is the job of the compositor.
 Thus, setting a keyboard layout varies.